jessicalister02-a11y/the-web-decoded/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
+title: "Stop Guessing.
+Start Building."
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: The jargon-free guide to creating your first professional website
 image: /img/home-jumbotron.jpg
 blurb:
-    heading: Why Kaldi?
+    heading: Why Create Your Best Website?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+    text: "Building a website shouldn't feel like decoding an alien language.
+We break down the tech so you can focus on your business.
+Whether you are an entrepreneur, artist, or small business owner, we help you bridge the gap between an idea and a live URL."
 intro:
     heading: "What we offer"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+    text: "We are the ultimate spot for beginners who want to learn how the web actually works.
+We take hosting, design, and SEO seriously, and we’re glad to pass that knowledge to anyone starting from scratch."
 products:
-    - image: img/illustrations-coffee.svg
+    - image: /img/illustrations-coffee.svg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+      text: "Our Glossary breaks down the scary words (like DNS, SSL, and Hosting) into plain English.
+We believe you should understand the tools you are using without needing a computer science degree."
     - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+      text: "Our Toolbox is a curated selection of the only 3-4 tools you actually need to launch.
+No bloat, no wasted money—just the essentials for every experience level to build a professional site."
 values:
-    heading: Our values
+    heading: Our Roadmap
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    text: "The web is an amazing part of human culture, but it can be overwhelming and expensive for newcomers.
+We want to turn this around by making web education exhilarating, empowering, and unified.
+We're here to make sure your first site is your best site."
 ---